ufs-community/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 4. Vector fields are re-rotated back to model index direction (EN->IJ) and remapped back to their native stagger locations.
 5. Fields are written into a warm-start file.

+## Note on rotation angles

+The rotation angle retrieved from the master grid file is ``anglet``, which is defined in the same sense as used MOM6.
+This is the opposite sense to the use in CICE6.
+The rotation formulas implement rotation in the same sense as MOM6.
+Since ``-sin(-angle) == sin(angle)``, no sign change of the angle is required for rotation of the CICE6 vectors.
+This is in contrast to the ``ocnpost`` routine, where the angle used is retrieved from CICE6's own history file and requires a sign change prior to use in the rotation formulas.

 ## Required files

 The following files are required.